AutoSponge/stack/README.md

 ### Flow

-Stacks can be understood as series of atomic operations, a simple, imperative program.
+Stacks can be understood as series of atomic operations; a simple, imperative program.
 `.assign()` and `.spread()` can provide argument(s) to each function in the series, executing each step until: completion, continuation, or promise.